 Choose a Fast-Growing Species

 Bonsai is a specific way of growing a tree, not a species itself.
 You can create this living art form with a variety of tree species, including deciduous, evergreen, coniferous and succulent plants.
 Choosing a tree variety that grows quickly can help move your bonsai project along faster.
-Some fast-growing species to consider include weeping willow (Salix babylonica), red maple (Acer rubrum), jade plant (Crassula ovata), Chinese juniper (Juniperus chinensis) and boxwood (Buxus sempervirens).
+Some fast-growing species to consider include weeping willow (Salix babylonica, zones 6-8), red maple (Acer rubrum, zones 2-9), Chinese juniper (Juniperus chinensis, zones 4-9) and American boxwood (Buxus sempervirens, zones 5-8).

 Use a Starter Tree